 Well, Britain left the gold standard in 1931.
-New Zealand (along with Australia) had, prior to 1931, already left the Gold Standard, so it could be argued that there was no need for the government to confiscate gold as it had been removed from the NZ monetary system already.
+New Zealand (along with Australia) had, prior to 1931, already left the Gold Standard.
+So it could be argued that there was no need for the government to confiscate gold.
+As it had been removed from the New Zealand monetary system already.
 They were free to devalue their currency as the likes of France had done in 1925 and as Britain later did in 1931.

-So for starters we have got history on our side in that there has not been a confiscation of gold here in NZ to date.
+So for starters we have got history on our side.
+There has not been a confiscation of gold here in New Zealand to date.

-But the fact that it doesn’t exist currently of course doesn’t preclude it from being written in to law at some point in the future.
-But it would at least mean there would be some warning with any luck.
+But, with any luck, it would at least mean there would be some warning.
 Whereas in Australia, it would merely take a stroke of the pen from the Governor General to enact the existing provision.

 This article on SovereignMan.com discusses 3 things that the government may do to discourage gold ownership:

 Step 1: Just make gold ‘harder’.
 To buy.
 To transport.
 To own.
 Think about the changes we’ve seen over the last two years; government-regulated exchanges are continually hiking their gold margin requirements, increasing investors’ burden to buy.

 On the physical side, the US government buried some insane regulations deep within last year’s healthcare bill.
 The new rules required a mountain of paperwork such that anyone who purchased a single ounce of gold from a coin shop would have to submit a special 1099 form to the IRS.